waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test Plan:** Use the red objects to manipulate the spider platforms to reach and battle the trainer at (8, 9) and any other undefeated trainers.
 After all trainers are defeated, check if the Twins have moved.
 - **Hypothesis B4:** Leaving and re-entering the gym will reset the position of the defeated Twins, clearing the path.
   - **Test Plan:** Exit the gym through the entrance and then immediately re-enter.
 Check if the Twins at (4, 10) and (5, 10) have moved.
+- **Hypothesis B4:** Leaving and re-entering the gym will reset the position of the defeated Twins, clearing the path.
+  - **Conclusion:** Failed.
+The Twins' position did not change after re-entering the gym.